jcfitzpatrick12/grso/README.md

 ## Improvements to Come
 - GUI front-end.
 - Streaming and frequency sweeping observation modes.
-- Plug-in-and-play observation scripts for RSPDuo.
+- Simultaneous data collection from two antenna systems with RSPDuo.
 - Support for Raspberry Pi.

 ## License